exakat/exakat-docs/Reference/Rules/Classes/CyclicReferences.rst

        }
    }
    ?>

-Cyclic references, or circular references, are memory intensive : only the garbage collector can understand when they may be flushed from memory, which is a costly operation.
-On the other hand, in an acyclic reference code, the reference counter will know immediately know that an object is free or not.

 See also `About circular references in PHP <https://johann.pardanaud.com/blog/about-circular-references-in-php>`_ and `A Journey to find a memory leak <https://jolicode.com/blog/a-journey-to-find-a-memory-leak/>`_.